Custom Logo & Brand Identity

 Novelty typefaces – a novelty or display typeface is any typeface that’s a little bit different from the norm—and generally one that you wouldn’t want to read a whole body of text in.
 These can work well for logos and wordtypes, and large companies will often have a display typeface designed specifically for their corporate logo.
 But be cautious!
 The joke can wear thin and staff and customers alike may tire of something overly childish (unless, of course, it is for a brand that is aimed at children).
 Examples of novelty typefaces include Spaceage Round, Jokerman, Matisse, Valencia and countless others.

-What’s included in the project?
+What’s included a logo project?

 I build your identity using industry standard software in scalable vector format for maximum usability.
 Final files are prepared in a variety of formats for every conceivable application.

-Brand Standards Guide*
+Brand Standards Board & Package

 Consider adding your very own brand users manual.
 This simple to follow document details exactly how to, and not to use your mark, type and brand colors.
 This is a must to ensure consistent and appropriate application of your visual identity.